-Bruce Lavalley and Claudia Moraga, both of Britt, Ontario conducted all the magnetic data collection with Bruce Lavalley responsible for the GPS control and GPS way-point collection.
+Claudia Moraga of Britt, Ontario conducted all the magnetic data collection with Bruce Lavalley also of Britt responsible for the GPS control and GPS waypoint collection.

 2.3 SURVEY SPECIFICATIONS

 The survey was conducted with a GSM-19 v7 Overhauser magnetometer with a second GSM-19 magnetometer in base station mode for diurnal correction.